nickbrandt/GitLab/doc/user/clusters/applications.md

 ### Crossplane

-> - Introduced in GitLab 12.5 for project-level clusters.
+> - [Introduced](https://gitlab.com/gitlab-org/gitlab/issues/34702) in GitLab 12.5 for project-level clusters.

+[Crossplane](https://crossplane.io/docs) is a multi-cloud control plane useful for managing applications and infrastructure across multiple clouds.
+It extends the Kubernetes API using:

+- Custom resources.
-[Crossplane](https://crossplane.io/docs) is a multicloud control plane useful in management of applications and infrastructure across multiple clouds by extending the Kubernetes API using custom resources and controllers watching those custom resources.
-Crossplane allows provisioning and lifecycle management of infrastructure components across cloud providers in a uniform manner abstracting away cloud provider specific configurations.
+- Controllers that watch those custom resources.

+Crossplane allows provisioning and lifecycle management of infrastructure components across cloud providers in a uniform manner by abstracting cloud provider-specific configurations.

+The Crossplane GitLab-managed application:

-The Crossplane GitLab managed application installs Crossplane with a provider of choice on a kubernetes cluster attached to the project repository.
-Crossplane can then be used to provision infrastructure or managed applications such as postgresql (e.g.: CloudSQL from GCP or RDS from AWS) and other services required by the application via the Auto DevOps pipeline.
+- Installs Crossplane with a provider of choice on a Kubernetes cluster attached to the project repository.
+- Can then be used to provision infrastructure or managed applications such as PostgreSQL (for example, CloudSQL from GCP or RDS from AWS) and other services required by the application via the Auto DevOps pipeline.

 For configuring Crossplane on the cluster navigate to [Crossplane configuration with GitLab](./crossplane.md).